navkar/Predictions/README.md

 * Demonetization of **Gold**.
 Gold ceases to be a precious metal.
   - Will Gold be precious when energy is freely available ?
 Gold is just compressed energy or store-of-value.
 * Beginning of fully digital era.
-Digital :eyes: watching you will be everywhere.
+Digital :eyes: watching humans will be everywhere.
+* `Kill Switch Tyranny`
+  - Every piece of software will have a kill-switch logic mandated by the government.
+  - Especially `automobiles`/`drones`/`robots`/`farming tractors`.
+This is already part of Infrastructure bill in 2022.
+  - e.g. Political dissdents driving to a protest will be switched off.
+  - Smart meters will shutoff electricity based on peoples behavior.
+  - CBDC will shutoff humans access to resources.
 * Advances in virtual and augmented reality will transform gaming and education.
 * Quantum computing could revolutionise cryptography, big data, surveillance, digital IDs.
 The people may fight back with open-source technology and peer-to-peer networks.
 * Begining of Green Era (Clear Air Act).
 Carbon footprint labelling on packages